Qarj/webimblaze-docker/BUILD.md

-# Build WebInject into a container
+# Build WebImblaze into a container

 ## Build it